ggggggggg/DataFrames.jl/docs/src/index.md

 source files on GitHub to make pull requests for improving the documentation and function capabilities.
 Please review
 [DataFrames contributing guidelines](https://github.com/JuliaData/DataFrames.jl/blob/master/CONTRIBUTING.md)
 before submitting your first PR!
+Information on specific versions can be found on the [Release page](https://github.com/JuliaData/DataFrames.jl/releases).

 ## Package Manual